Ingestion of Foreign Objects

 Partner with your Texas veterinarian to learn about health risks in eating “inedible” objects and to create a healthy environment for your furry family members.

-Whitney Hall, DVM, is a graduate of Texas A&M College of Veterinary Medicine who lives in McAllen, Texas.
-Dr. Hall practices at Veterinary Wellness Center.
+Whitney Keller, DVM, is a graduate of Texas A&M College of Veterinary Medicine who lives in McAllen, Texas.
+Dr. Keller practices at Veterinary Wellness Center.